fahadazizz/automated_integration_test/README.md

    - Check generated tests after each recording session
    - Review and modify generated tests as needed
    - Add assertions to verify expected behavior

-4. **Navigation**
-   - Use named routes for better test generation
-   - Keep navigation paths simple and predictable

 ## Troubleshooting